denn9s/novelite-archive/README.md

-# #ShiorinStories
+# Novelite Archive

 <img src="https://i.imgur.com/bixtmXc.png"  align="right"  alt="tiny yorick">

-[#ShiorinStories](https://twitter.com/hashtag/ShiorinStories) is small website that was created with the intention of making it easier (and possibly more fun) to access fanfictions written for [Shiori Novella](https://youtube.com/@ShioriNovella).
-It pulls some data from Twitter and stores it in a database, letting users pull a random story to read, which proves to be a bit difficult with the Twitter search function.
+The [Novelite Archive](https://novelit.es) is small website that was created with the intention of making it easier to access some archived stories written for [Shiori Novella](https://youtube.com/@ShioriNovella) (and eventually more things).

-## Usage

-Click the "Read a Story" button

-## How it works
+## How story archiving works

 It's fairly simple!
 Every day at 00:00 UTC, a job is triggered that checks for all the tweets under the hashtag [#ShiorinStories](https://twitter.com/hashtag/ShiorinStories) from the previous run, then pulls in any new stories into a database.
 When the front-end makes requests for data, it is retrieved from the database - rather than making an API call to Twitter (except the image links, those are not hosted by me, unfortunately).

 ## Possible future changes
+- [x] Make a directory for all stories, so they're more easily accessed
 - [ ] Automatic cleanup of dead links, which usually mean a deleted tweet
-- [ ] Make a directory for all stories, so they're more easily accessed
 - [ ] Improve the styling (maybe a less boring background, different font, adding the author's avatar, etc.)
 - [ ] Hosting the images (maybe)